rrovetto/Astronautics-Ontology-Suite/README.md

 # Astronautics Ontology Suite

 A suite of ontologies for the spaceflight (astronautics) disipline.
+If you find value in my work, please [support/donate here](https://gogetfunding.com/creating-meaning-full-space-terminologies-knowledge-models-for-space-safety/).

 ## Rights